FAQ

 Data Sources

-The recency of the data varies by source and will be updated regularly as the more recent data becomes available.
-For example, as of September 2024, the dashboards currently contain data for these time periods:
+The recency of the data varies by source and is updated regularly as more recent data becomes available.
+Where possible, data is as recent as fiscal year 2023–2024.

 Users are encouraged to refer to the related methodology notes for more details around data availability and collection periods.
 There may be instances of data variances or gaps; for example, the COVID-19 pandemic affected the timeliness of reporting in some jurisdictions, impacting data comparability.
 Collecting, processing, validating, and publishing accurate data is a complex and labour-intensive task.
 We are committed to supporting our data partners in streamlining and improving this process and aim to bring updated data into these dashboards as soon as it is available.

-Data on the supply of dentists, dental hygienists and dental assistants is available in the Provider Profiles dashboard, including the total number and the number per 10,000 population.
+Data on the supply of dentists, dental hygienists and dental assistants is available in the Provider Profiles dashboard, including the total number and the number per 10,000 population at the provincial/territorial level.
+Data from Statistics Canada’s Oral Health Survey is also featured in the Primary Health Care dashboard, including information on Canadians’ access to oral health services and dental insurance coverage.

 We continue to work with data partners to support collection and availability of more detailed and timely data on oral health and other health care providers.